NEWS AND EVENTS

 Graduate Studies goes on the road and online to attend Graduate School Fairs hosted by other universities and organizations.
 If you are currently an undergraduate student at one of the schools or an employee at an organization we visit, please stop by our table at the event to pick up brochures and get some general questions answered!

-April 29, 2022 - Villanova University graduate psychology student Sam Sinemus took first place in the University's Three Minute Thesis (3MT) Competition in the Mullen Center for the Performing Arts earlier this year for his presentation "The Impact of Modeling Mental States on Goal-Directed Conversations."
-Sinemus advanced to the Northeast Regional Competition, held virtually on April 28.
+March 17, 2023 - Villanova University graduate chemistry student Eliana Uriona took First Place and the Audience Choice awards in the University's Three Minute Thesis (3MT) Competition on February 24 in the Mullen Center for the Performing Arts for her presentation “Optimizing Biochar Properties for Heavy Metal Immobilization in Contaminated Soils.”
+Uriona advances to the Northeast Regional Competition on April 28.